TeamOverdrive/Relic_Main-FTCForked/README.md

 * [DogeCV](https://github.com/MechanicalMemes/DogeCV)

-*Does not work with ZTE speed phones*
+*Does not work on ZTE speed phones*